betsybaileyy/Core-Git-Branching/Script.md

 ## Synopsis

-A young boy discovers a hidden gate behind the zoo.
+A young girl discovers a hidden gate behind the zoo.
 Behind it, she finds a magical world of unicorns living in perfect piece and harmony where she discovers the meaning of imagination.

 ## Plot